PrivateCaptcha/docs/content/docs/deployment/production.md

 ## Backups

-While it is outside of the scope of this note, there're many solutions that add a docker container to the stack to backup databases to S3-compatible storage.
+While it is outside of the scope of this note, there're many solutions that add a docker container to the compose stack to backup databases to S3-compatible storage.
 In order to add them, you can use `compose.override.yml` file.

 ## Server's command-line options